-In this A Level Accounting course you'll start with the basics, looking at the role of accounting in business.
+In this A Level Accounting Online course you'll start with the basics, looking at the role of accounting in business.
 You'll study the general processes of accounting, such as ledgers, balance sheets and income statements, and learn the difference between financial and management accounting.

 As you continue your Accounts A Level course, you'll develop your skills further, and study more complex areas of accounting.
 You'll learn about sources of finance, accounting for limited companies, and inventory valuation.
 You'll also look at the management accounting specialities of budgeting, manufacturing accounts, capital investment appraisal and more.